simonmaddox/CustomUnwindSegue/Readme.md

 I'm trying to trigger a custom unwind segue from a button in my second view controller (not the UINavigationController's back button).

+If the view controllers are not embedded in a UINavigationController, everything works fine.
+If they *are*, things go a little wonky.

 ## What I'm expecting

 If you open MainStoryboard.storyboard and delete the main